 Trial elimination diet

 When you have an idea of the foods that may cause your symptoms, you can try an elimination diet.
-This means you stop eating the foods one at a time and noting the effect this has.
+This means you stop eating the foods 1 at a time and note the effect this has.

 Stop eating the suspected food for 2 to 6 weeks and see if your symptoms improve.